Synthetixio/perps-keepers/README.md

 - Merge/Push to branch `master` will trigger a production release and start the keeper on `ovm-mainnet`

 To set this up as a fork we need to create github secrets for all required environment variables

-## Future improvements

-- Currently we only have unit tests.
-Manual integrations tests can be run with the Futures interact CLI, but ideally we should add some proper integration tests.